pravega/pravega-samples/flink-catalog-examples/README.md

 ```

 ## The Demo

+The components required in this demo are all managed in containers, so we will use docker-compose as our demo environment.
+Our demo is running on `Flink` 1.13.1, `Pravega` 0.10.1 and `SchemaRegistry` 0.2.0.

+### Container introduction

 Our Docker Compose environment consists of the following containers:
 - **Flink SQL Client**: used to submit queries and visualize their results.